 In regional Victoria, 30 fully vaccinated people will be able to dine indoors.

-Andrews said it was his hope that things would continue to open further and restrictions would continue to ease beyond the 80 per cent target, and that he hoped 30 visitors would be able to visit a home on Christmas Day.
-He said international travel would be able to resume, and he was hopeful interstate travel would reopen.
+Andrews said it was his hope that things would continue to open further and restrictions would continue to ease beyond the 80 per cent target, and that he hoped 30 visitors would be able to visit a home on Christmas Day and that 80,000 people would be able to attend the Boxing Day Test.

 Andrews said Victoria would be able to learn from the example of NSW, which will hit 70 per cent and 80 per cent vaccination targets a few weeks before Victoria would.